 Lastly, you must attach lighting to your drone to:

-You can see in the video above that the Lume Cubes, even on mid range power, are incredibly bright and allow the drone to be seen from a long way away.
+You can see in the video above that the Lume Cubes, even on mid range power, are incredibly bright.
+They allow the drone to be seen from a long way away.

-I think the rule is that the UAV must be seen from 3 nautical miles away and with the Lume Cubes on, I don’t think that will be a problem.
+I think the rule is that the UAV must be seen from 3 nautical miles away.
+With the Lume Cubes on, I don't think that will be a problem.
 Great stuff!